IllinoisLegalAidOnline/website-docs/docs/source/cms_legal_content_guides.rst

 In navigation:

 * Guides appear based on any custom ordering and page views in the primary category pages.
-* Guides appear under "Learn your rights" on the secondary category pages.
-They are prioritized first.

-Guides are identified on the site with a light blue book icon and Guide label.
+* Guides are identified on the site with a light blue book icon and Guide label.

 .. image:: ../assets/guide-label.png